 It is also a popular metric for delivery teams focused on DevSecOps, as effective DevSecOps recognises that teams and engineers themselves need to consistently put engineering security at the heart of their daily routines and processes.

 As shown in the expanded view of CWPR above, the measure allows Teams Leads and Engineering Managers to review CWPR rates by committer and repo over time.
 The advanced filter functionality within Plandek also enables more detailed breakdowns such as by ticket issue type, ticket labels, and ticket status.

-The expanded view therefore enables teams to rapidly identify where the problems lie and to improve CWPR levels.
+The expanded view, therefore, enables teams to rapidly identify where the problems lie and to improve CWPR levels.
 For some organisations, 100% compliance (i.e. a CWPR level of 100%) would be the minimum target.
 In other organisations, CWPR targets may be set by project, team, location etc. Our experience shows that typically a CWPR rate of over 10% is seen as a serious concern.

 Commits Without a Pull Request is often used in conjunction with other delivery and engineering quality metrics.
 Commits Without a Ticket Reference is another related engineering quality metric.
-It tracks the percentage of code commits made to any branch that do not have a related (e.g. Jira) ticket reference.
+It tracks the percentage of code commits made to any branch that does not have a related (e.g. Jira) ticket reference.
 The ticket reference is required for effective root-cause analytics – to trace the links between tickets and code commits.

-Other delivery and engineering quality metrics include measures of software quality such as: Escaped Defects, Bug Resolution Time and Unresolved Bugs.
+Other delivery and engineering quality metrics include measures of software quality such as Escaped Defects, Bug Resolution Time and Unresolved Bugs.